alubin03/alubin03/README.md

 ## Hi there 👋, I'm Amanda

 I'm a pursuing a degree in information technology with a minor in cybersecurity.
-From programming to networking to security, I have a broad knowledge of IT and always eager to learn more!!!📚
+Experienced in setting up home lab environments, with a passion for implementing security solutions.
+From programming to networking to security I have a broad knowledge of IT and always eager to learn more!!!📚

 # About Me/ Skills
 🖥️**Windows Server:** AD,DNS,DHCP,GPO